elnobun/myreads-reactnd/README.md

 ## Backend Server

-The provided file [`BooksAPI.js`](src/utils/BooksAPI.js) contains the methods needed to perform necessary operations on the backend:
+The provided file [`BooksAPI.js`](src/utils/BooksAPI.js) contains the methods needed to perform necessary operations on the backend.

 ### `getAll()`
 * Returns a Promise which resolves to a JSON object containing a collection of book objects.